WePesa/pizza-demo/docs/how-it-works.md

 Here I am reading a state integer and know whether or not someone has funded this pizza contract.

-If I click on this pizza I will be taken to a detail screen for this specific smart contract.
+If I click on this pizza, I am taken to a detail screen for this specific smart contract.
 Click fund and you will be prompted to sign a transaction to fund this smart contract for the specified amount.
 This is achieved in the same way as calling other contract methods, however this time we will send value with this transaction.

 ```js
 var data = {